-Name Independent Additional Additional Reasons of Appointment Officer Information Masahiro 0 Mr. Masahiro Sugiyama is well qualified as outside Director, because he Sugiyama has excellent character and insight, as well as abundant experience, including many years of research in the area of transport and freight as a university professor.
+Name Independent Additional Reasons of Appointment Officer Information Masahiro Sugiyama O Information Mr. Masahiro Sugiyama is well qualified as outside Director, because he has excellent character and insight, as well as abundant experience, including many years of research in the area of transport and freight as a university professor.
 He does not fall under any of the cases of potential conflict of interest with ordinary shareholders as specified by the Tokyo Stock Exchange.
-For these reasons, there is considered to be no risk of conflict of interest with our company's general shareholders, and no problem with his independence, and he has been designated as an Independent Officer.
-Shigeo 0 Mr. Shigeo Nakayama is well qualified as outside Director, because he has Nakayama excellent character and insight, as well as expert knowledge in legal affairs and abundant business experience acquired through many years of activities as a lawyer.
+For these reasons, there is considered to be no risk of conflict of interest with our company's general shareholders, and no problem with his independence, and he has been designated as an Shigeo 0 Independent Officer.
+Mr. Shigeo Nakayama is well qualified as outside Director, because he has Nakayama excellent character and insight, as well as expert knowledge in legal affairs and abundant business experience acquired through many years of activities as a lawyer.
 He does not fall under any of the cases of potential conflict of interest with ordinary shareholders as specified by the Tokyo Stock Exchange.
 For these reasons, there is considered to be no risk of conflict of interest with our company's general shareholders, and no problem with his independence, and he has been designated as an Independent Officer.
-Sadako 0 A relative of Ms. Ms. Sadako Yasuoka is well qualified as outside Director, because she has Yasuoka Yasuoka excellent character and insight, as well as profound education and previously abundant experience, including educational activities, such as the study served as an of the Analects of Confucius, with people of various ages.
-Meanwhile, her operating officer father has served as an operating officer of our company in the past. of our Company.
-However, it has been 23 years since he retired from the post and there is no special relationship that may affect our decisions in doing business.
+Sadako Yasuoka O Ms. Sadako Yasuoka is well qualified as outside Director, because she has excellent character and insight, as well as profound education and abundant experience, including educational activities, such as the study of the Analects of Confucius, with people of various ages.
+Meanwhile, her father has served as an operating officer of our company in the past.
+However, it has been 24 years since he retired from the post and there is no special relationship that may affect our decisions in doing business.
 For these reasons, there is considered to be no risk of conflict of interest with our general shareholders, and no problem with her independence, and she has been designated as an Independent Officer.